 Air-conditioned computer laboratories of Department of Electronic Engineering are equipped with 55 Computers running licensed operating systems plus other licensed software.
-The Telecommunications programme is also supported with a separate computer center containing 34 computers with licensed software.

 There is access to email, internet, intranet and other online sources of information and services.
 Access to the internet is provided via a high speed connection through fiber-optic network.
 Printing and scanning facilities in the laboratory have been provided for the facilitation of students.
 In addition the department has procured various types of software and a software library is available to students for multipurpose engineering needs.